ericbdt/Augment-par-le-numERIC/README.md

-# IN204 by Vincent and Eric, currently in Milano for the weekend
+# IN204 by Vincent and Eric
 inch ça sera bien